InfernalJax/InfernalJax.github.io/README.md

 ### Research Methodology

-Explain your systematic literature review.
+#### Our Systematic Literature Review

+In preperation for designing our first prototype of the app, our team conducted a brief literature review to try learn about what other reseachers have tested and what worked or didn't work.

+We reviewed 8 papers in total on the subject of promoting healthy eating via some ICT implementation or with specific constrains, such as a budget.

+Overall, we noticed a couple of main points that we wanted to address:
+- Inequality in nutrition - Lower income houeholds tend to eat less healthy than higher income households due to time/money constraints
+- Gamification is key - Providing incentives to eat healthier has shown fantastic results in changing targetted behavior and to keep users engaged with the ICT
+- Everyone is different - healthy proposals promising a "one size fits all solution" are going to fail, plans need to be adjustable
+- Knowledge is power - while strict budgets make healthy eating more difficult, it is possible with proper educational resources on the subject

+After our literature review we knew that when designing our app we need it to be targetted towards lower-income households, and to provide them with basic education about how to succesfully eat healthy on a budget.
+We also needed to find a way to keep our users engaged and coming back to the app, so some form of gamification elements should be included.

+#### Initial Prototype

 How many papers did you read?
 Write a summary of your findings.
 Give the pictures of your group prototype
 Explain your system analysis.
 How many systems did you analyze?
 Write a summary of your findings.
-Give the pictures of your updated group prototype
-Explain your user study.
+Give the pictures of your updated group prototype Explain your user study.
 How many interviews did you conduct?
 Write a summary of your findings.
 Give the pictures of your updated group prototype

 ### Final Build